How to tackle deforestation on the ground- Systematic analyses help identify efficient policy options

 Despite the ongoing international discussions on a REDD+ mechanism, there is still little research on efficient policy options to reduce deforestation on the ground.
-A systematic approach to identify such policy options is developed in two recently published scientific articles, taking lowland Bolivia as a showcase.
+A systematic approach to identify such policy options is developed in several recently published scientific articles, taking lowland Bolivia as a showcase.

-A variety of specific solutions is identified to reduce the expansion of each of the three main land uses into the Bolivian forests while minimizing the trade-offs between forest conservation and development.
+Based on a thorough analysis of deforestation drivers, a variety of specific solutions is identified to reduce the expansion of each of the three main land uses into the Bolivian forests while minimizing the trade-offs between forest conservation and development.
 Proposed measures applicable to cattle ranching, for example, include the stimulation of higher stocking densities and a focus on large and illegal clearings.
 The most important task applicable to all land uses is by far the enforcement of land use legislation.

 The studies shows a systematic way to identify specific measures to reduce deforestation under different settings of land uses and agents.
 A general conclusion probably valid for many tropical forest countries is that a focus should be put on legal enforcement, strengthening relevant institutions and tackling those land uses causing large-scale deforestation.